What Does Wipe Cache Partition Mean [2023 Update] - Qiling

 Installing a system update:

-Some system updates may require you to wipe the cache partition before installing them.
-This is because the cache might have data incompatible with the most recent update.
+Some system updates may require you to wipe the cache partition before installing them, as the cache might have data incompatible with the most recent update.

 Resolving boot issues